 - We offer dedicated faculty, small class sizes, and student-centered learning.

 - We teach culturally responsive social work practice.

 - Our students have access to meaningful research opportunities as well as rich field and clinical experiences.

 - Financial aid is available to many of our students.
 About 60% of UMD MSW students receive scholarships to help pay for their education.

 We offer a cutting-edge curriculum and unique expertise.

 - Our curriculum is informed by Indigenous perspectives.
 Our programs are among few in the country to emphasize social work practice with American Indians.

-- The UMD Department of Social Work houses the The Center for Regional and Tribal Child Welfare Studies (CRTCWS), which is recognized as a national leader in improving American Indian child welfare practice.
+- The UMD Department of Social Work houses The Center for Regional and Tribal Child Welfare Studies (CRTCWS), which is recognized as a national leader in improving American Indian child welfare practice.

 - Students interested in child welfare have the opportunity to learn from experts at CRTCWS and work with American Indian families.